 - 0-calorie natural sweetener: I use Monkfruit sweetener with erythritol.
 If you're on a Paleo diet, you can substitute coconut sugar.
 If you're simply looking for a gluten-free recipe, you can use granulated sugar.
 I use ½ cup, but you can certainly reduce this to ⅓ cup if you'd like.

 - baking powder: gluten-free if necessary

 - butter or coconut oil

-- almond milk: or other nut-milk, like cashew milk
+- almond milk: or any plant-based milk of your choice

 - vanilla: pure vanilla extract

 - blackberries: use fresh or frozen.
 If they've been thawed, drain the excess juice